 All measurements of Out-of-Band emissions shall be made with a reference bandwidth of 1 MHz.

-NOTE 2: In the taper from the WG14 to the WG16 waveguide the operating frequency will be completely reflected.
-If the connected circulator is the internal one and has not been installed purely for the measurement it will transfer the signal to the receiver input.
+In the taper from the WG14 to the WG16 waveguide the operating frequency is completely reflected.
+If the connected circulator is the internal one and has not been installed purely for the measurement it transfers the signal to the receiver input.
 Therefore, the LNFE should be replaced by a high power dummy load.

-The results obtained shall be compared and shall remain below the limit specified in clause 4.2.1.5.2 in order to prove compliance with the requirement, further taking into account that the spurious domain emission limits shall take account of the attenuation of spurious domain emissions by the antenna.